 The United States of America is a democracy.
 No, it is not.
-While the country does use democratic methods to elect many government officials, the United States is a Representative Republic.
+While the country does use democratic methods to elect many government officials, the United States is a Constitutional Republic.
 The founders of the country looked back through history and saw that a pure democracy always resulted in tyranny.
-The country’s Representative Republic was … Continue reading Misconceptions about the United States of America
+The country’s Constitution was carefully … Continue reading Misconceptions about the United States of America

 A couple of months ago, we decided to drop out of AARP and join a lesser-known group called AMAC (Association of Mature American Citizens).
 Although AARP has some nice discounts and benefits, and says that it is non-partisan group that does not contribute to political candidates, we felt uncomfortable with AARP.
 A play helped us … Continue reading AARP vs AMAC

 Is human nature basically good, or is it basically bad?
 If you think it is basically good, then no wonder you are depressed.
 The news media is constantly telling us about murderers, bullies, rapists, lying politicians, cheating spouses, racists, cruel pet owners, terrorists, and other bad actors.
 Those who think people are basically good are … Continue reading 2.2 Depressed?
 Look Outside Yourself

 Super Bowl 53 was a great game, Yeah, 53, this is not the Roman Empire.